appium/appium-xcuitest-driver/docs/guides/run-prebuilt-wda.md

 Not all combinations have been tested, but the target device can probably be anything.

-The same thing can be achieved with the `appium:derivedDataPath` and `appium:usePrebuiltWDA` capabilities, but this may fail if `xcodebuild` cannot find or handle the `.xctestrun` file properly.
+The same thing can be achieved with the __`appium:derivedDataPath`__ and __`appium:usePrebuiltWDA`__ capabilities, but this may fail if `xcodebuild` cannot find or handle the `.xctestrun` file properly.
 The stability depends on Xcode.

-`appium:prebuildWDA` let XCUITest driver build the WDA before running it, then it handles the session with `appium:usePrebuiltWDA`.
-It might help to skip some preparation with `appium:usePrebuiltWDA` capability.
+__`appium:prebuildWDA`__ lets the XCUITest driver build the WDA before running it, then the session will be handled with `appium:usePrebuiltWDA`.
+It might have additional building steps than with `appium:derivedDataPath` and `appium:usePrebuiltWDA` combination, but it could help `appium:usePrebuiltWDA` to not manage the WDA project.

 ## Capabilities for Prebuilt WDA with `appium:prebuiltWDAPath`